-- approximately [REDACTED]%, or HK\$[REDACTED], will be used to upgrade our store operation management system.
+- (iii) approximately 5.0%, or HK\$8.6 million, will be used to upgrade our store operation management system.
 We have an extensive store network in China, the performance of which can directly affect our results of operations.
 During the Track Record Period, our total store count experienced rapid increase from 5,307 stores as of December 31, 2022 to 9,176 stores as of December 31, 2024.
 As such, it is important for us to have an effective and efficient store operation management system.
 We plan to upgrade our store management system through hierarchical management of franchisees and stores to further enhance the efficiency of our operation management and supervision over our continuously expanding store network.
 Moreover, we plan to upgrade the terminal equipment at stores by integrating the AIoT technology into equipment such as POS machine, milk tea machine and raw material ordering terminals to synchronize the equipment operating status with the headquarters' operating management platform to achieve synergistic effect.
 In doing so, we expect to further enhance our ability to supervise the performance of our store network, and improve our store operating efficiency and service quality.
 To achieve our goal, we plan to (a) recruit talents with relevant expertise and (b) procure relevant software, services and other infrastructure.
 In particular, we plan to: - recruit around three new personnel, with around one new personnel in each year from 2025 to 2027, including IoT product managers IoT system architects.
-The salaries for each of them are expected to range from [REDACTED] per year. - procure software, hardware and other infrastructure in total value of around [REDACTED], with around [REDACTED] in each year from 2025 to 2027, which will include AI algorithm consulting service, cloud service, hardware servers and network equipment. - (iv) approximately [REDACTED]%, or HK\$[REDACTED], will be used to upgrade our self-developed franchisee platform.
+The salaries for each of them are expected to range from RMB0.3 million to RMB0.8 million per year. - procure software, hardware and other infrastructure in total value of around RMB7 million, with around RMB2 million, RMB2 million and RMB3 million in each year from 2025 to 2027, which will include AI algorithm consulting service, cloud service, hardware servers and network equipment. - (iv) approximately 4.3%, or HK\$7.4 million, will be used to upgrade our self-developed franchisee platform.
 We have a franchise-focused business model.
 During the Track Record Period, we generated a substantial majority of our revenue from franchising, which accounted for over 90% of our total revenue during each of 2022, 2023 and 2024.
 We expect to continue expanding our store network mainly through franchisees, and thus the revenue contribution from franchised stores in future is expected to be maintained at a high level.
 As such, it is important for us to maintain and continuously upgrade our self-developed franchisee platform to better serve our existing franchisees and attract new franchisees to further expand our store network.
-We plan to upgrade our franchise platform to enhance our ability to provide franchisees with full investment cycle services from site selection, store opening, operation to exit and also upgrade our Auntea Jenny Store Assistant to help franchisees keep better track of various aspects of store operation, such as products ordering, inventory level and other key operating data in real time.
+We plan to upgrade our franchise platform to enhance our ability to provide franchisees with full investment cycle services from site selection, store opening, operation to exit and also upgrade our

+Auntea Jenny Store Assistant to help franchisees keep better track of various aspects of store operation, such as products ordering, inventory level and other key operating data in real time.
 In doing so, we expect to attract more franchisees, shorten the breakeven period of new stores and substantially reduce the complexity of store management.
 To achieve our goal, we plan to procure relevant software, services and other infrastructure.
 In particular, we plan to:

-• procure software and other infrastructure in total value of around [REDACTED], with around [REDACTED] in each year from 2025 to 2027, which will include site selection software, map service, cloud service and hardware server.
+• procure software and other infrastructure in total value of around RMB7.3 million, with around RMB2 million, RMB3 million and RMB2.3 million in each year from 2025 to 2027, which will include site selection software, map service, cloud service and hardware server.